Location London Bridge, UK

 - Experience in working in a deadline driven environment

-- Highly motivated, driven to grow output and impact
+- Highly motivated, a fast learner wanting to grow the role and increase responsibilities

 - Methodical and organised with a high attention to detail

-- Please email your CV along WITH A COVERING LETTER explaining how you would fit into the team to firstname.lastname@example.org and include the reference PU00011 within the email title
+- Please email your CV along with a covering letter explaining how you would fit into the team to email@example.com and include the reference RE0005 within the email title.

 - Thank you for your interest in Carbon Tracker and good luck!